RikaGoldberg/quartzv4/content/notes/WTF are VeTokens.md

 https://twitter.com/thedefiedge/status/1511737966862823430?s=20&t=NEREcmhsoVlCI52DJD62bw

 Stablecoins are in a war for liquidity, so they sometimes bribe you to vote for them.
-You can vote on Curve for which AMM pools get the most rewards.
+You can vote on [Curve Finance](/notes/Curve%20Finance.md) for which AMM pools get the most rewards.
 With more voting power, you can vote for your pool.

 ![](/images/Pasted%20image%2020220930220508.png)